 Over-leveraging Your Investment

-Most investors use some kind of leverage to get into the real estate market.
+Most investors use some leverage to get into the real estate market.
 They “leverage” the bank’s capital and a relatively small amount of their own money to buy their first property, then “leverage” more money to get bigger and better homes with a greater potential return.

 Carefully consider the repayments you can reasonably afford before deciding how much you should leverage.